yannj-fr/truthstory/README.md

 ### Technical Specifications
 [To be added as specifications are defined]

+### Approved External Services and APIs
+This is a comprehensive list of external services and APIs that have been explicitly approved for use in this project:
+- [None approved yet]

 ### Notes
 - This is a new repository that will be built from scratch